kralamoure/retroproto/README.md

 Some examples of what you can do with this library:

-- Deserialize client/server packets into structured data
+- Deserialize client/server packets
-- Serialize structured data into client/server packets
+- Serialize messages

 ## Requirements: